Coca Cola is a sugary fizzy drink that many people blame for contributing to the world obesity epidemic.

 - Damage to the stomach lining from the acid

-How Coke effects the acid/alkaline balance in the human body
+How Coke affects the acid/alkaline balance in the human body

 Over-acidity can weaken every one of the systems in the body.